Keyclic/docs-en/sdk.rst

 Use
 ---

-The SDK is used to develop the Keyclic app and all apps developed by the company Keyclic.
+The SDK is used to develop the Keyclic app and all apps developed by Keyclic.